 At school, reading assignments could be likened to a game of Bingo: I noted whichever passages fit the professor’s lecture, then dug for a theme to tie a paper together.
 Reading the classics is almost fun again now.
-I say almost because Gulliver’s Travels goes on too long after making its points, but the first two sections, when Gulliver meets the tiny Lilliputians and the giant Brobdingnagians, are brilliant.
+I say almost because Gulliver’s Travels goes on too long after making its points, but the first two sections are brilliant.
 The Writing and Style are very dated, but the Reader will adjust within a Chapter or two.

 From the back cover: